mivp/HoloPrevis/README.md

 ## Current functions (master branch)

-- Load a previs mesh model by scanning a QR code.
-The model data is stored locally (StreamingAssets)
+- Load a previs mesh model or pointcloud by scanning a QR code.
+The model data is stored locally for demo (StreamingAssets)
 - Provide a GUI menu to load/unload, scan QR code and modify the loaded object (move, rotate, scale)
 - Support multi-hololens using UNET (only user who loads object can unload)
 - Highligh object part when a user focus on it